rust-lang/rfcs/text/0000-macro-expansion-for-macro-input.md

 ### Expansion order
 Depending on the order that macros get expanded, a definition might not be in scope yet.
 An advanced implementation would delay expansion of an eager macro until all its macro dependencies are available.
-See the appendix on [delayed definitions](#delayed-definitions) and [paths within nested macros](#paths-within-nested-macros).
+See appendix A on [delayed definitions](#delayed-definitions) and [paths within nested macros](#paths-within-nested-macros).

+This is more subtle than it might appear at first glance.
+An advanced implementation needs to account for the fact that macro definitions can be changed during expansion (see [appendix B](#appendix-b)).
+In fact, expansions can be mutually-dependent *between* nested eager macros (see [appendix C](#appendix-c)).

+A correct but simple implementation should be forwards-compatible with the behaviour described in the appendices (perhaps by producing an error whenever such a situation is detected).

 ### Path resolution
 In Rust 2018, macros can be invoked by a path expression.
 These paths can be complicated, involving `super` and `self`.
 An advanced implementation would have an effective policy for how to resolve such paths.
-See the appendix on [paths within a macro](#paths-within-a-macro), [paths from inside a macro to outside](#paths-from-inside-a-macro-to-outside), and [paths within nested macros](#paths-within-nested-macros).
+See appendix A on [paths within a macro](#paths-within-a-macro), [paths from inside a macro to outside](#paths-from-inside-a-macro-to-outside), and [paths within nested macros](#paths-within-nested-macros).